nfriedly/Coin-Allocator/readme.md

 Todo
 ----

+* Fix `--compute-gains` when trade history includes currencies that you are not currently using and/or are not currently available on the market.
 * Better organize core code
 * Make the exchange classes provide subclasses of the Trade & TradeSet objects, make them perform validation at creation time
 * Make Trade Objects throw on creation if amount is below minimum exchange amount